THE UNIVERSITY OF THE THIRD AGE

 Tuesdays, weekly, 12.30 pm to 4:00 pm.
 Disabled access

-This course is for those who have gained experience in the game and can attend regularly to improve their skills.
+This Group is for those who have gained experience in the game and wish to improve their bidding and play.

-Sessions are from 1.00 pm until 4:00 pm, starting with tutorials in Acol and card play techniques, followed at 1:30 pm by play with members.
+Sessions are from 1.00pm, starting with an exercise in bidding or card play, followed by play with Group members.

-A fee of £1 covers tea, prizes and a donation to Connaught Court.
+A fee of £1.50 per session covers prizes and a donation to Connaught Court.

 Venue: Fulford on Fridays, weekly, at 1.00pm

 Duplicate bridge in a friendly group for players with some experience.

 We try to find partners for single players.